In this post, I have prepared a Florence 3-day itinerary with everything you can see and enjoy to the fullest.

 The Gallery degli Uffizi

-When you go take a look at the website, it’s a different way to see a museum, they also did it in the Gallery of the Academy.
+When you go, take a look at the website, and see if they do the appetizer.
+It is a different way of seeing a museum; they also did it in the Accademia Gallery.

-The Galeria degli Uffizi can be toured with an English-speaking guide, who will tell you everything about the works of art you will see and make your experience incredible.
+The Uffizi Gallery can be toured with a guide in Spanish, who will tell you all about the works of art you will see and will make your experience incredible.

-You can see the tours for your trip here and skips the lines. (if you are going to visit the Uffizi and the Accademia, you better buy this ticket where you will save 13% off, than if you buy it separately and also includes a visit to the center of Florence)
+You can see the tours for your trip here and, by the way, skip the queue.
+(If you are going to visit the Uffizi and the Accademia, you better buy this ticket where you will save 13% than if you contract it separately and it also includes a visit to the center of Florence).